-The Committee proposes to grant our CEO and COO an LTIP award for the 2022/23 financial year.
+The Committee proposes to grant our CEO and COO an LTIP award for FY22/23.
 For the CEO this award will be at normal policy levels of 100% of salary.
-As disclosed in the introduction to this report, the COO's LTIP award for the 2022/23 financial year only will be at 200% of base salary (representing two years' worth of LTIP awards following his promotion to the COO role).
-All awards will take the form of nil cost options to acquire ordinary shares of 10p each in the Company following a three-year vesting period subject to meeting the performance criteria and the rules of the LTIP.
+As disclosed in the introduction to this report, the COO's LTIP award for FY22/23 only will be at 200% of base salary (representing two years' worth of LTIP awards following his promotion to the COO role).
+All awards will take the form of nil cost options to acquire ordinary shares of 10 pence each in the Company following a three-year vesting period subject to meeting the performance criteria and the rules of the LTIP.
 The performance criteria will be based on increasing the Group's Earnings Per Share by CAGR 20% per annum over a three-year performance period.
 More detail on the performance metrics and targets will be disclosed in the related RNS when the awards are made.
-Any vested awards will be subject to a further 2-year holding period.
+Any vested awards will be subject to a further two-year holding period.